 Jessica Alice is the Director of Writers SA.
 She is a poet, critic, broadcaster and artistic director from Melbourne’s west living on Kaurna country in Adelaide.
-Jessica is Deputy Chair of the Arts Industry Council of South Australia (AICSA), and a custodial committee member of the Kat Muscat Fellowship—a mentorship prize for young writers and editors.
+Jessica is Deputy Chair of the Arts Industry Council of South Australia (AICSA), and a committee member of the Kat Muscat Fellowship—a prize for writers and editors.

 Jessica was formerly Program Manager of Melbourne Writers Festival and Co-Director of the National Young Writers’ Festival.
 She has served on boards including SYN Media and Melbourne International Arts Festival.

-Jessica’s writing and criticism is published in The Guardian Australia, Metro Magazine, Overland, VICE, The Lifted Brow, Cordite Poetry Review, Australian Poetry Journal, and the anthology Solid Air: Australian and New Zealand Spoken Word (University of Queensland Press).
+Jessica’s writing and criticism is published in The Guardian Australia, Metro Magazine, Overland, VICE, The Lifted Brow, Cordite Poetry Review, Australian Poetry Journal, and the anthology Solid Air: Australian and New Zealand Spoken Word (UQP).

 Bronwyn is a skilled public speaker and MC.
 She appeared at the Clare Writers Festival and on several publishing panels around the country.
 From 2016 to 2018 Bronwyn programmed and managed conferences for Romance Writers of Australia as well as sitting on the committee for the not-for-profit for two of those years.
 Her non-writing jobs have included: retail manager, office manager, call centre worker, checkout chick and other not-so exciting positions.